iobroker-community-adapters/ioBroker.fronius/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

-### 2.0.0-alpha.2 (2023-06-01)
+**WORK IN PROGRESS**

 -   (nkleber78) Usage of ping utility has been removed (#169)
 -   (nkleber78) Reading of mpp values has been added (#78)
 -   (nkleber78) Request module has been replaced by axios
 -   (mcm1957) Dependencies and toolset have been updated.
 This is an intermediate test release.

 ### 1.2.0 (2021-12-18)

 -   (nkleber78) Fixed changes related to GEN24 API update for latest FW incl. object creation for storage objects

 ### 1.1.6 (2021-03-xx)

 -   (nkleber78) Fixed issue #97, Added some new predefined objects
 -   (nkleber78) Added Inverter Temperature readout (#86)

 ### 1.1.3 (2021-03-15)

 -   (nkleber78) Split main.js into multiple files for better maintenance
 -   (nkleber78) Prevent creating info objects which are not supported by the inverters
 -   (schweigel) Added archive request values
 -   (schweigel) Added archive polling intervall
 -   (schweigel) Added devicetype string

 ### 1.1.1 (2020-11-30)

 -   (schweigel) Added missing units
 -   (schweigel) Added inverterinfo

 ### 1.1.0 (2020-11-24)

 -   (nkleber78) Implementation change for support of SYMO GEN24
 -   (nkleber78) Fix issue with adapters connected state

 ### 1.0.5 (2019-01-18)

 -   (ldittmar) compact mode compatibility added
 -   (ldittmar) add chinese support

 ### 1.0.4

 -   (ldittmar) Fix assignment to constant variable error

 ### 1.0.3

 -   (ldittmar) Ready for Admin 3

 ### 1.0.2

 -   (tobintax) Bugfix - Inverter Query regarding PAC adjusted.

 ### 1.0.1

 -   (tobintax) Added more values from Smartmeter
 -   (tobintax) Added more Powerflow Values
 -   (tobintax) Removed Value "EnergyReal_WAC_Minus_Relative" .
 This Value had no result and is undocumented in the fronius api documentation.

 ### 1.0.0

 -   (ldittmar) Fixed little errors

 ### 0.0.5

 -   (ldittmar) Read storage data and error/status codes

 ### 0.0.4

 -   (ldittmar) Read more data

 ### 0.0.3

 -   (ldittmar) Improved installation routine

 ### 0.0.2

 -   (ldittmar) First data is read

 ### 0.0.1

 -   (ldittmar) initial commit

 ## License